Skip to main content

 Verification guardrails stay enforcedProduction image trust should not be optional.Managed workloads keep digest and verification enforcement even when omitted from config.

-Hardened means the operator is allowed to assume an external trust root, explicit runtime identity, and production-ready lifecycle posture.
-It is a statement about the whole operating model, not only about one field in the CR.
+Hardened means the operator can rely on an external trust root, explicit runtime identity, and a production-ready lifecycle posture.
+It defines the operating model for the cluster, not just one field in the CR.

 • bootstrap material can persist in cluster Secrets